How much are the Love Island All Stars cast paid?

 Listen to this article

-Love Island All Stars has welcomed back some of the biggest and best stars including Georgia Steel, Tom Clare, Hannah Elizabeth and Liberty Poole.
+Love Island All Stars welcomed back some of the biggest and best stars of the show including Scott Thomas, Curtis Pritchard and Gabby Allen and many more.

-However, after already serving many years in the spot light thanks to their Love Island fame, these islanders couldn't make a return to the South Africa villa without a salary this time around - so how much are they getting paid?
+However, after already serving many years in the spot light thanks to their Love Island fame, these islanders didn't make a return to the South Africa villa without a salary this time around - so how much are they getting paid?

 A big increase from their pay packet from their original series, islanders have a chance to earn up to £10,000 including the opportunity to win the £50k prize money once more.